ulomau/3tier-web-deployment-with-devops-tool/README.md

     completed
 ```

+### Helm and Tiller, Kubernetes package manager was used to install Nginx ingress (Note my ingress could not deploy because GCP threw an error that i have exceeded quota for free tier)

 ## Warning!
 ### Ensure not to expose your GCP service secret by commiting it to your repo.
 Encode the value of key with base64